jobteaser/job_tomate/README.md

 ### Toggl and Slack

-- Slack DM if no Toggl report more than 2 hours after a normal work day start
+- Slack DM if no Toggl report more than 2 hours after a normal work day start (not compatible with FTG users)

 ### JIRA and Slack